USAFA-ECE/ece382/docs/Assignments/lab14.md

 1. Complete the implementation of `Program14_3()`.
 1. Initial Test (without Bump Sensor Interrupts): Test `Program14_3()` without enabling the bump sensor edge-triggered interrupts.
 The robot should cycle through the three motor commands indefinitely.
 1. Implement Collision Handling: Next, implement the `Collision` function and test the bump sensors.
 When a bump sensor is triggered, the robot must stop and restart the set of commands, beginning with `Motor_Backward`.
 1. Final Demo: For the final demonstration, ensure `Program14_3` runs the following sequence of commands: `Motor_Backward`, `Motor_TurnRight`, `Motor_Forward`, and `Motor_TurnLeft`.
 Upon detecting a collision, the robot should stop and restart the sequence from the beginning.
+During the demo, explain what you are demonstrating.

 <center>